 What is Cold-Weather Concreting?

-“Cold-weather concreting” is defined by ACI 306 as the procedures relating to the placing, finishing, curing, and protection of concrete during cold weather.
-Monitoring temperature and meeting cold-weather specifications is especially important during the winter months as well as early spring when warm days alternate with cold nights below freezing temperatures.
-ACI 306 defines “cold-weather” as three or more consecutive days of low temperatures, specifically outdoor temperatures below 40 degrees F (4 degrees C) and air temperature below 50 degrees F (10 degrees C) for more than any 12-hour period.
+“Cold weather concreting” is defined by the American Concrete Institute (ACI) 306: Guide to Cold Weather Concreting as the procedures relating to the placing, finishing, curing, and protection of concrete during cold weather.
+Monitoring temperature and meeting cold weather specifications is especially important during the winter months as well as early spring when warm days alternate with cold nights below freezing temperatures.
+ACI 306 defines “cold weather” as three or more consecutive days of low temperatures, specifically outdoor temperatures below 40 degrees F (4 degrees C) and air temperature below 50 degrees F (10 degrees C) for more than any 12-hour period.

 ACI 306R, “Guide to Cold Weather Concreting,” instructs managers to “[t]ake advantage of the opportunity provided by cold weather to place low-temperature concrete.
 Concrete placed at lower temperatures [40 to 55 °F (5 to 13 °C)], protected against freezing, and properly cured for a sufficient length of time, has the potential to develop higher ultimate strength and greater durability than concrete placed at higher temperatures.
 It is subject to less thermal cracking than similar concrete placed at higher temperatures.”

-Although there are different devices for monitoring temperature in concrete, certain devices and sensors have proven to be more beneficial than others, especially in cold-weather concreting.
-Wireless temperature sensors, such as SmartRock2 are designed to address these challenges and more.
-One of the benefits of fully-embedded sensors during cold weather concrete temperature monitoring is the elimination of a physical connection to the loggers, which could be difficult to set up in cold weather.
+Wireless temperature sensors, like SmartRock are designed to address these cold weather concreting challenges.
+One of the benefits of fully-embedded sensors during cold weather concrete temperature monitoring is the elimination of a physical connection to data loggers, which are required when using wired systems.
 This allows sensors to remain protected in the concrete and eliminates the hassle of having to find the sensors beneath protective blankets.
 It also eliminates potential malfunctioning from cold temperatures and exposed wires.